ovh/docs/pages/platform/ai-training/10_HOWTO_submit_job/guide.en-gb.md

 ### Step 13: Cancelling your job

-If you are over-using your notebook, if your model converged prematurely or if you just wish to interrupt your job you can do so from the **jobs** list.
+If you are done using your notebook, if your model converged prematurely or if you just wish to interrupt your job you can do so from the **jobs** list.

 From the list of **jobs** you can list the available actions at the far right of each entry and interrupt the job by clicking `Stop`{.action}.
 Alternatively, from the **job** details you can also interrupt the **job** from the list of actions.